 But disagreement over the impacts of climate change on wolverine habitat prompted the USFW to recently extended the deadline and comment period for a final decision by 6 months on whether the animal warrants additional protections under the ESA.

 “Within the peer review process, there was significant scientific disagreement on how we characterize wolverine habitat, so we need to go back and see if we are doing a reasonable job evaluating the likely impacts of climate change on the species.”

-Wolverines thrive in snowy conditions and don't hibernate.
+Wolverines thrive in snowy conditions, and do not hibernate.
 Females rely on dens dug deep into the snow to raise their young.
-The carnivores are adept at scavenging animals buried beneath the snowpack, and mostly hunt smaller mammals.
+The carnivores are adept at scavenging dead animals buried beneath the snowpack, and mostly hunt smaller mammals.

 Due to their high-altitude habitat, wolverines are not seen as a threat to livestock, and would not likely have much impact on ski areas because of their wide-ranging ways.

 “They are not much of a nuisance,” Sartorius said.
 “They have huge home ranges, and move an incredible amount over extreme terrain.”

 To alleviate concerns over conflicts with livestock, the listing proposal recommends establishing an experimental, non-essential population for the Southern Rockies.
 The specialized designation allows for more flexible management of the species if it is re-introduced.

 Re-introduction is being discussed by Colorado Parks and Wildlife, but they have not made a decision to move forward with that option.